wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

 ### Mac Terminal

-   NOTE: On the Mac, the git-flow.sh script installs a Git client if needed.
+   NOTE: On the Mac, the git-basics.sh script installs a Git client if needed.

 1. Open a Bash terminal by command+Tab (holding down the command key, then press Tab) for the Spotlight.
 Type "ter" until "Terminal.app" appears, press Enter to select it.